joychen5069/ReadMe-Generator/README.md

-# Welcome to 3 by 1
+# Welcome to Date NIght by Joy

 ## Description

-2
+This project gives you random recipes for meals or desserts along with a cocktail

 ## Table of Contents